35Bucks/gold-next-encounter-spawner/README.md

 The selected Pokémon and level will continue appearing in normal wild encounters until the pending spawn is cancelled.

+### SHINY MODE

+`SHINY: OFF`

+The selected Pokémon will spawn normally.

+`SHINY: ON`

+The selected Pokémon will spawn as a **Shiny Pokémon**.

+The Shiny setting works with both one-time encounters and REPEAT mode.
+When REPEAT is enabled, the selected Pokémon will continue spawning as Shiny until the setting is changed or the pending spawn is cancelled.

+Shiny Pokémon generated through the spawner remain Shiny when caught and stored in your Party or PC.

 ### CANCEL PENDING

 Immediately removes the currently selected forced encounter and restores normal wild encounters.